 This year’s Mid-Autumn Festival also fell on October 1.
 The double holiday has seen the middle class cut loose from work and Covid-19 blues and go on a travel and shopping binge after lockdowns and travel restrictions.

-The Ministry of Culture and Tourism estimated that half the population would travel during the festive period.
+The Ministry of Culture and Tourism estimated that half of the population would travel during the festive period.

 It appears that Beijing’s deteriorating ties with Washington have not dampened the enthusiasm of the 80,000 daily visitors to Shanghai’s Disneyland.
-The 390-hectare fairyland that is among the largest Sino-US joint ventures constantly leads the chart of China’s top-10 tourist attractions during the long break compiled by travel booking portal Ctrip.
+The 390-hectare fairyland that is among the largest Sino-US joint ventures constantly leads the chart of China’s top-10 most popular tourist attractions during the long break compiled by travel booking portal Ctrip.

 The resort is the first Disneyland worldwide to emerge from Covid and resume welcoming visitors since May, when other Walt Disney Company properties across the US, Paris, Tokyo and Hong Kong remained shut and deserted.
 The park has since October 1 scrambled to enforce crowd management measures, including staggered admission as well as an online appointment system, part of its ad hoc measures to cope with surging patronage.